cfcgoncalves/goncalves/content/authors/admin/_index.md

   url: https://www.manchester.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include circadian biology, data analysis and visualisation, and science communication.
+bio: I am interested in circadian biology, microbiology, data analysis and visualisation.
+I am also keen on bridging the gap between scientists and citizens.

 # Interests to show in About widget
 interests: